wasp-os/wasp-os/docs/appguide.rst

 Applications in wasp-os are triggered by and do all their processing from calls their entry points.
-The entry points can be coarsely categorized event notifications, timer callbacks (the application tick) and system notifications.
+The entry points can be coarsely categorized event notifications, timer callbacks (the application tick) and system actions.

-System notifications control the application life-cycle and the entry point calls, together with the implicit application states are shown below.
+System actions control the application life-cycle and that lifecyle is shown below.
+The system actions are used to tell the application about any change in its lifecycle.

 .. graphviz::